Photon quantum mechanics in real Hilbert space: Hilbert space and observables

 \section{Hilbert space and observables}

 In this Section the Hilbert space and the momentum, position and angular momentum operators and their eigenvectors are defined.
 Covariant normalization that leads to expressions of the classical form is used.
 The probability amplitude to find a photon at $\mathbf{x}$ on the $t$-hyperplane is calculated and it is verified that the Born rule is satisfied.
+The even and odd fields describing a physical state are assumed to be independent but the momentum and position eigenvectors are bases that allow for both possibilities.